ISS Longeron Challenge > ISS Longeron Challenge

 If there are ties for any of the non-cash prizes, the tie will be broken by selecting the earliest submissions.
 In the event of a tie for a cash prize, the associated prize money will be divided evenly between the tied contestants.

-Before the contest, this problem was extensively tested by an experienced marathon competitor (but for a shorter time period than the actual contest).
-The tester's pre-contest solution will be submitted at the start of the contest (using the handle "mm_tester") and will not be modified throughout the contest.
+Before the challenge, this problem was extensively tested by an experienced marathon competitor (but for a shorter time period than the actual challenge).
+The tester's pre-challenge solution will be submitted at the start of the challenge (using the handle "mm_tester") and will not be modified throughout the challenge.
 This will make the tester's provisional score visible throughout the match.
 The tester will be eligible for the final prizes based on his initial submission, but not the tester is eligible for the checkpoint prizes.
-The tester's identity will not be revealed until the contest is over.
+The tester's identity will not be revealed until the challenge is over.